2025 Children’s Behavioral Health Summit

 Kristie Lund

-SUD Family Navigator Trainer
+SUD Family Education TRAINER

 Kristie worked in Child Welfare for over 20 years, created and ran her own non-profit serving relatives raising their kin’s children, and has a passion to see families are healthy and thriving.
 Kristie is dedicated to supporting Kinship Care as a grandmother who raised two grandchildren, this experience brought her into the SUD systems and multiple other behavioral health care serving systems.
 Kristie also has her own lived experience in addiction and recovery.
 She is looking forward to sharing her knowledge and supporting families as they navigate the various SUD systems.
 In her spare time, she enjoys camping and gardening and is active in the recovery community.